Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 writer, editor, semicolon lover.

-This morning, I was typing an email to my boss when suddenly my Gmail server showed me something frankly appalling.
+I was typing an email to my boss when suddenly my Gmail server showed me something that was, frankly, appalling.
 I’ve been a fan of the program’s autocomplete feature for a few months now; it’s made my quick responses and automatic replies easier and all the more spell-checked.
-Yet, as I started typing my email, the feature suggested I open with, “I hope this email finds you well.”
+Yet, as I started crafting my message, autocomplete suggested I open with, “I hope this email finds you well.”

-8 alternatives to “I hope this email finds you well.”
+10 “I hope this email finds you well” alternatives

 This classic line is the perfect way to affirm the good rapport you have with the person you’re emailing.
-Make sure this line is genuine by following it up with a specific reason as to why you’re glad to be reconnecting with them.
+Make sure this line feels genuine to the recipient by following it up with a specific reason as to why you’re glad to be reconnecting with them.

 Hi Allen,